 I’d always envisioned being unemployed as a sign of personal failure.
 I’d always considered overworking to be a sign of professionalism and necessity.
 I genuinely once thought that taking time to “do nothing” was a lazy cop-out for people without stamina.
 How criminally wrong I was.

 After two months of unemployment, I am pleased to say I will shortly be starting at a new job!
 This has been no easy feat, by any stretch.
-I’ve been actively looking for work for almost a year now, competing against the masses of other unemployed folk and the unique obstacles presented by the COVID-19 … Continue reading LIFE UPDATE: New job!
+I’ve been actively looking for work for almost a year now, competing against the masses of other unemployed folk and the unique obstacles presented by the COVID-19 … Continue reading OPINION: How To Deal With Unemployment Woes

 Been a big girl this week, leaving the house more, smashing interviews, venturing out to unfamiliar lands on trains and reconnecting with people I haven’t seen in ages.
 I honestly couldn’t be more chuffed with me sen🙈🎉 Just a note: stubborn anxieties and agoraphobia are NOT life sentences, as I have learned recently.
 They’re challenging and … Continue reading LIFE UPDATE: Pushing through the limits of mental health

 On 7th May, 2 years ago, I handed in my Masters thesis.
 I was super stoked and relieved, plus excited to crack on with trying to function like a proper human being again.
 What actually happened was that I had 4 days of relative chill before the biggest mental breakdown of my entire life, in … Continue reading 2 years on: the Great Depression